tqre/archlive-saltmaster/NOTES.md

 # Testing notes on class machines

-- qcow images go to root home when executing img_create
+- qcow images go to root home when executing img_create in /qemu -directory of salt-archlive-minion
-- vm_start does not return anything with salt, machines do start
+- vm_start does not return anything when run with salt, machines do start however

 ## SSH connection from master -> minion -> virtual machine